estervandeput/portfolio/README.md

 #### Explore My Project
 This project exemplifies my ability to work with complex data, create a database, apply advanced analytical techniques, and derive meaningful insights for stakeholders.

-NOTE: To view my Wedding analysis (SQL code, Jupyter Notebook, and HTML file), check the linked files (1.1., 1.2., 1.3.) in my portfolio.
+NOTE: To view my Wedding analysis ([SQL Code](./1.1.%20SQL%20Code:%20Creation%20of%20Wedding%20Database) , Jupyter Notebook, and HTML file), check the linked files (1.1., 1.2., 1.3.) in my portfolio.
 Also, to view file 1.3. correctly, make sure to download the raw file as an HTML document.

 ### 2. Text Adventure Game: THE HUNGER GAMES
 #### Course: Python for Data Analysts